 Phase 3 trials recruit thousands of participants to measure the efficacy of the vaccine in preventing disease.

-Clinical trials may combine their phases, which according to Dr. Yager is a common practice that is still held to the same ethical, scientific, and statistical standards as when each phase is done separately.
+Clinical trials may combine their phases, which, according to Dr. Yager, is a common practice that is still held to the same ethical, scientific, and statistical standards as when each phase takes place separately.
 He explained: